Automate Your GDPR Compliance Audits with Runecast Analyzer

 Automated checks for your AWS Infrastructure

 Like other regulatory standards such as ISO27001, GDPR covers three core areas: people, processes and technologies.
-As a compliance automation tool, Runecast Analyzer focuses on the latter.
+As a compliance automation platform, Runecast Analyzer focuses on the latter.
 Using our automated checks, you can gain visibility into risks in your AWS infrastructure that you may well have missed.
 Things like ensuring that you have both data-at-rest and end-to-end encryption in place, ensuring that Role-Based Access Control (RBAC) is in use, and enforcing least privilege access.
 All of these small checks can help to reduce the attack surface of your AWS infrastructure.

 The Importance of Audit Automation